raspberrypilearning/weather-station-guide/README.md

 ![](cover.png)

-The weather station kit is a HAT for the Raspberry Pi which allows it to collect weather data, using a variety of sensors.
-It's designed for use in schools to enable students to create their own weather station, and has a range of resources to support its use.
+The weather station kit is a HAT for the Raspberry Pi which allows it to collect weather data using a variety of sensors.
+It is designed to be used in schools to enable students to create their own weather station, and has a range of resources to support its use.

-As well as logging data locally, schools that received a free weather station can log their data in a central Oracle database, so they can share and collaborate with schools around the world.
+As well as logging data locally, schools that received a free weather station can log their data in a central Oracle database, so they can share information and collaborate with schools around the world.

 ![Weather Station](images/weather-station-kit.png)